NMT MANAGEMENT INC

-Massage Revolution reserves the right, at all times and without prior notice, to inspect and search any and all of its property for the purpose of determining whether this policy or any other policy of the Company has been violated, or when an inspection and investigation is necessary for purposes of promoting safety in the workplace or compliance with state and federal laws.
+NMT Management Inc. reserves the right, at all times and without prior notice, to inspect and search any and all of its property for the purpose of determining whether this policy or any other policy of the Company has been violated, or when an inspection and investigation is necessary for purposes of promoting safety in the workplace or compliance with state and federal laws.
 These inspections may be conducted during or after business hours and in the presence or absence of the team member.

-Lost, stolen, abused or damaged company-owned equipment, tools and inventory will be the responsibility of the Employee.
+Lost, stolen, abused or damaged company-owned equipment, tools and inventory will be the responsibility of the employee.
 The Company has the right to recoup monetary damages for all lost, stolen, abused or damaged items from responsible parties.

 Employees are expected to obey all smoking regulations as required by the State of California.
 Smoking is only permitted in designated areas.
-An Employee who violates this policy may be subject to disciplinary action up to and including termination.
+An employee who violates this policy may be subject to disciplinary action up to and including termination.

 Use of Electronic Media

-Employee’s have no right of privacy as to any information or file maintained in or on company property or transmitted or stored through the company’s computer, voice mail, e-mail, or telephone systems.
+employees have no right of privacy as to any information or file maintained in or on company property or transmitted or stored through the company’s computer, voice mail, e-mail, or telephone systems.

 Personal visitors are not allowed on the premises at any time.